 I always try to take advantage of a layover to get to see a new place.
 It makes the trip even more fun and less tiresome, as you will be distracted seeing new things instead of sitting down waiting for your next flight.
 The airport offers a shuttle from there to Centennial Olympic Park.

-In this guide we will be sharing the main highlights of things to do in Atlanta during a 10 hour layover.
+In this guide we’ll be sharing the main highlights of things to do in Atlanta during an 8 to 10 hour layover.